2202 Cricklewood Ct, Valparaiso, IN 46385 | 219-405-5251 | annette@tomory.com

 Utilized Articulate Storyline, Articulate Rise, and Adobe Creative Suite to create school and district-wide policy-focused learning modules to streamline and standardize information dissemination.

-Aligned standardized curricular goals with students’ personal and career goals.
-Created online courses for virtual students with videos created through Camtasia.
 Various assessment methodologies were used to ensure material alignment and knowledge gains, including interactive laboratory activities, simulations, and traditional behaviorist exams, through technology platforms such as ProProfs and Google Forms.

 Taught high school introductory chemistry as well as dual credit chemistry